martynas199/EliteBooker-frontend/ADMIN_BEAUTICIAN_LINK_UI.md

 1. In the "Create New Link" section:
    - Search for and select an admin from the left column
-   - Search for and select a beautician from the right column
+   - Search for and select a specialist from the right column
 2. Review the preview showing: "Admin Name → Beautician Name"
 3. Click "Link Admin to Beautician" button
 4. Success toast appears confirming the link